Erinsborough High Fire: Plot

 Paige and Tyler are in the lift together when it stops and smoke begins entering through under the door.
 They try to escape, but only let more smoke in, so they sit on the floor at the back of the lift and cover their mouths.
 Terese struggles to find the exit and Lauren catches up to her to help, but an explosion knocks a cabinet over them and they lose consciousness.
 Outside, Kyle Canning (Chris Milligan) searches for Sheila, and Sonya Rebecchi (Eve Morey) worries for her husband, Toadie, who no one has seen.
 Piper and Ben make it out of the school and Karl Kennedy (Alan Fletcher) gives advice to Susan and Amber over the phone.
-Tyler confesses his love for Paige, then falls unconscious, before Mark Brennan (Scott McGregor) opens saves them.
+Tyler confesses his love for Paige, then falls unconscious, before Mark Brennan (Scott McGregor) saves them.
 As Sheila is running through the corridors, she hears Toadie calling for help and alerts Sonya after escaping.
 Brad finds Lauren and Terese, and is left to choose who to save.
 He carries Lauren to the exit only for Terese to regain consciousness and watch.
 When Brad returns, Terese has already been rescued.
 Sonya struggles to pull Toadie to the exit and Stephanie Scully (Carla Bonner) helps her save him.
 Amber, who is now in labour, and Susan cover themselves in dampened towels and make their way out of the classroom, when the firefighters arrive and save them.
 In the aftermath, Amber gives birth to her daughter safely, while Terese is treated for four-degree burns and expresses her anger towards Brad for saving Lauren instead of her.
 Sheila begins helping the Rebecchis out of guilt for not saving Toadie herself, while the school is not sold to Eden Hills Grammar.
 Steph, Aaron Brennan (Matt Wilson), Jayden Warley (Khan Oxenham) and Sue Parker (Kate Gorman) are all accused of starting the fire, but Ben and Piper eventually confess to the police after making a failed attempt to run away.